ansible/galaxy_ng/profiles/ldap/README.md

 ## Usage

-*Add a description detailing what this profile does and any extra instructions for using it.*

-## Extra Variables

-*List any extra variables that user's can configure in their .compose.env*
+Launch galaxy_ng with configuration for running ldap authentication.

+Galaxy will launch as it normally does.
+You can either login with the normal admin user or one of the following LDAP users (username/password):

+- amy/amy
+- bender/bender
-- `MY_VAR_1`
+- fry/fry
-    - Description: My custom variable.
-    - Options:
+- hermes/hermes
-        - 1: do thing 1.
-        - 2: do thing 2.
-    - Default: 1
+- leela/leela
-- `MY_VAR_2`
+- professor/professor
-    - Description: path to the file that does the thing.
-    - Default: Unset
+- zoidberg/zoidberg